Ushrio/Dotfiles/README.md

 All of these are configured to use .Xresources colors.
 These colors are set by [PyWal](https://github.com/dylanaraps/pywal).

-Zathura and Dunst's colors are set via template files using PyWal's built in [template](https://github.com/dylanaraps/pywal/wiki/User-Template-Files) system.
+Zathura, the notification center, and Dunst's colors are set via template files using PyWal's built in [template](https://github.com/dylanaraps/pywal/wiki/User-Template-Files) system.